SinaAlisamir/PythonSpeechRecognition/README.md

 Python Speech Recognizer with TensorFlow
 =========================================
-TensorFlow 1.4 was used here + many packages \n source/models -> files for implementing ANNs with TensorFlow \n source/preprocss -> files for reading data and making it understandable for python and TensorFlow \n source/utils -> some useful functions \n
+TensorFlow 1.4 was used here + many packages \tn source/models -> files for implementing ANNs with TensorFlow \n source/preprocss -> files for reading data and making it understandable for python and TensorFlow \n source/utils -> some useful functions \n